fabfurnari/docit/README.rst

 * Client sends info about the server name, the user who run, the current path and so on
 * Configurable secure communication between client and server
 * Server has REST interface
+* Server response can be filtered, paginated and sorted with http parameters

 Installation
 ------------